 Okay.
 Enough fangirling, let’s get into this.

 *use the things you can afford: research (Google), practice, read the manual

 *build your business by building your brand

-*Seth Godin: brand = expectations/memories, relationship that accounts for why buyer buys from you
+*Seth Godin: brand = expectations/memories, a relationship that accounts for why buyer buys from you